facebookarchive/react-360/docs/example-slideshow.md

 ## Further Extensions

 This sample should be a good starting point for any application that shows off 360 scenes.
 You could extend it to also support video – create players for each video entry, and restart them whenever the user navigates to a video entry.
-The `Environment` module lets you attach players to the background, as described [here](/react-360/docs/photos-and-videos.html#displaying-panoramic-videos).
+The `Environment` module lets you attach players to the background, as described <a href={useBaseUrl("/docs/photos-and-videos#displaying-panoramic-video")}>here</a>.

 Instead of using a single-dimensional array to move from photo to photo, you could also replace it with a JSON object containing links from one entry to the next.
 With this, you could built a multi-room tour, or even a dungeon-crawler adventure game.
 They all use the same basic principles.